CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 ## Work manager

-Camunda uses a Job Executor to support asynchronous execution.
-To integrate the Camunda Job Executor with WebSphere Liberty, Camunda relies on the `CommonJ Work manager`.
+Operaton uses a Job Executor to support asynchronous execution.
+To integrate the Operaton Job Executor with WebSphere Liberty, Operaton relies on the `CommonJ Work manager`.

-The Camunda Job Executor integration with Liberty requires the following Liberty features:
+The Operaton Job Executor integration with Liberty requires the following Liberty features:

 * `concurrent-1.0`
 * `heritageAPIs-1.1`